-Hiring managers don’t disregard the advice of Miss Manners on purpose — the problem is they are more stressed and busy than ever before.
-A packed schedule, however, is no excuse for ignoring proper video interview etiquette.
+Hiring managers don’t disregard the advice of Miss Manners on purpose.
+The problem is, they’re often too stressed and busy to be aware.
+A packed schedule, however, is no excuse for ignoring proper video interviewing etiquette.

-As a hiring manager or recruiter, you represent the first insight into your company and its culture.
+As a recruitment professional, you represent a candidate’s first insight into your company and its culture.
 Therefore, you need to positively represent your workplace.

 Check your connection

-Keep in mind you are the person who invited the candidate to this video interview, and therefore there should be no technical kinks from your end.
+Keep in mind you invited the candidate to this video interviewing experience.
+There should be no technical kinks from your end.
 Before conducting the interview, double-check your Internet connection and maybe even perform a test interview with a coworker to make sure everything is working smoothly.

 Find the correct webcam placement